Alex-Symonds/adminas/README.md

 ### Subfolder adminas/templates/adminas/
 #### Subfolder components/
 * comment_base.html, comment_collapse.html and comment_full.html contain the HTML for a single comment. comment_base.html has the parts common to all comments; comment_collapse.html and comment_full.html extend it in different ways to create the "slimline" version (where you click to expand the section with the buttons) and the full version (where you don't).
-* pagination_nav.html is the pagination navigation strip
+* pagination_nav.html is the pagination navigation strip, used on the job_comments and records pages.

 #### Subfolder pdf/
-Contains the HTML files used for generating PDFs.
-The PDF module paginates the main/body HTML file; it also allows users to pass in two other HTML files to serve as a static header and footer across every page of the PDF.
+Contains the HTML files used for generating PDFs. wkhtmltopdf paginates the main/body HTML file; it also allows users to pass in two other HTML files to serve as a static header and footer across every page of the PDF.
 For Adminas PDFs, the header and footer will each require two parts: a "company" header/footer (with logos, addresses, contact details etc.) and a "document" header/footer (with any document-specific content that should be repeated on each page).

-* pdf_doc_0_layout.html contains HTML common to all three of the "final" HTML files used by the PDF module (that is, the body, the header and the footer).
+* pdf_doc_0_layout.html contains HTML common to all three of the "final" HTML files used by wkhtmltopdf (that is, the body, the header and the footer).
-* pdf_doc_1_*.html extends the layout for each of the three HTML files to be sent to the PDF module.
+* pdf_doc_1_*.html extends the layout for each of the three "final" HTML files.
 It brings together the company and document components (plus anything else needed by all headers, all footers or all bodies).
 * pdf_doc_2_user_*.html files contain the company header/footer (aka their letterhead).
 * pdf_doc_2_{ doc_type }_*.html files are for the actual document contents ( title, fields, line items, etc.).